-The future of the NNR is as much about its people as it is about the wildlife.
-With NNR residents having little opportunity to experience the wilderness around them, wildlife is either regarded as food, threat or income.
+The future of the NSR is as much about its people as it is about the wildlife.
+With NSR residents having little opportunity to experience the wilderness around them, wildlife is either regarded as food, threat or income.
 Limited educational services are available and most families rely on consumptive use of natural resources.
 Finding a way for people to live with wildlife is the conservation challenge.

 Come visit us and let us show you exactly where your money goes.

 Read more about our Conservation Tourism model and Mpopo Camp HERE.

 ANDERSON EXPEDITIONS Niassa – A Journey into the Wilderness – read here